fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### 29: Draft reviews and review assignments
 - Today we're going to look at how to do the peer review assignment efficiently and effectively.
 Remember that your review work is part of your participation grade.
-- If you miss class, find your essay review assignments for Wednesday's assignment HERE (link TBP).

 {% include alert.html class='danger' title='COMPLETE Drafts Due' text="
 By 10am, like usual, post a COMPLETE draft for your essay, which should be around at least 2000 words (with the final being 2500) and 3 images (you'll need 3--5 for the final).
 Follow the [writing guide](metahistory-guide), **DO IT WELL**, and save everyone (including your future self) headaches later. **If your essay is late, you will miss out on peer review, including my own comments,** and this almost guarantees that your final essay grade will be lower.